sword-web/sword-web.github.io/docs/en/key-concepts/application-structure.md

 #### `with_dependency_container`

-Registers a dependency container for the application.
+Registers a dependency container for the application. **IMPORTANT**: This method must be called before registering any controllers.

 ##### Parameters